MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/Data-Access.md

 ## To export data from Workplace Analytics

 1. In Workplace Analytics, go to **Settings** > **Data export**.
 2. In **Azure storage container SAS URI**, enter the URI for the Azure storage container.
 3. In the **Field privacy** section, you can select which HR attributes should be included in the export and which attributes should be masked.
 Note the options for the required fields are locked (cannot be changed) at the top of the list, as shown in the following graphic.
-4. Select **Save** to save your selections.
-The applicable data is exported to Azure during each subsequent data refresh in Workplace Analytics.
+4. Select **Save** to save your selections and enable a workflow that exports the Workplace Analytics data to the storage container.
+The applicable data is then exported to Azure during each subsequent data refresh in Workplace Analytics.

 ![Workplace Analytics data export settings page](./images/data-export.png)